Child Care Program Office

 Information for Providers: Child Care Resource and Referral

 The Department of Health and Social Services provides funding to the Alaska’s statewide Child Care Resource and Referral Network, thread, to assist early care and education programs in providing high quality care and education for young children.
 Services offered include free marketing of licensed child care programs, lending libraries, professional development and training, support, and funding opportunities.
 For more information visit thread's website www.threadalaska.org to learn more.

 Training and Professional Development

-On-site technical assistance, and consultation by phone is available for both licensed and approved child care programs.
+On-site technical assistance and consultation by phone is available for both licensed and approved child care programs.

 How to Get Child Care Referrals